Veteran FBI Cyber Special Agent Explains How To Work For The FBI

 Is there a typical path to becoming an agent in the Cyber Division?

 Wolfenden: I’m not sure there’s any typical way; we come from a variety of places.
-My background is as an accountant who happened to have some knowledge and aptitude for programing and digital forensics, but the FBI’s Cyber Division agents have worked as system administrators, database analysts, software designers, coders, engineers, teachers – you name it.
+My background is as an accountant who happened to have some knowledge and aptitude for programming and digital forensics, but the FBI’s Cyber Division agents have worked as system administrators, database analysts, software designers, coders, engineers, teachers – you name it.

 Are there some basic requirements?